DKIM Signature Verification Difficulties with the Gmail API

 </script>

-Exploring the Nuances of Email Security Through DKIM
+Examining the Variations in Email Security Using DKIM

-Frequently Asked Questions on DKIM and Email Security
+Frequently Asked Questions about Email Security and DKIM

-2. Answer: DKIM (DomainKeys Identified Mail) is an email authentication method that uses a digital signature linked to the sender's domain to verify the authenticity of an email message.
-This signature is checked against a public key published in the domain's DNS records.
+2. With DKIM (DomainKeys Identified Mail), an email message's authenticity is confirmed via a digital signature connected to the sender's domain.
+The signature is verified against a public key that is available in the DNS records of the domain.

-4. Answer: DKIM helps prevent email spoofing and phishing by verifying that an email message was sent from the domain it claims to be from and that its content has not been altered in transit, thereby enhancing the overall security and trustworthiness of email communications.
+4. By confirming that an email message was sent from the domain it purports to be from and that its content has not been changed in transit, DKIM contributes to the prevention of email spoofing and phishing and improves the overall security and reliability of email communications.

-6. Answer: Setting up DKIM involves generating a public/private key pair, publishing the public key in your domain's DNS records, and configuring your email server to sign outgoing emails with the private key.
+6. Creating a public/private key pair, putting the public key in your domain's DNS records, and setting up your email server to use the private key to sign outgoing emails are the steps involved in implementing DKIM.